 - dry irritating cough - cough medicines don’t usually help for coughs caused by ramipril.
 Sometimes, the cough gets better on its own.
 Talk to your doctor if it carries on, bothers you or stops you from sleeping as another medicine may be better.
 Even if you stop taking ramipril, the cough may take a few days to a month to go away.

 - headaches - make sure you rest and drink plenty of fluids.
 Don’t drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
+Talk to your doctor if they last longer than a week or are severe.

 - diarrhoea and vomiting - drink plenty of water in small, frequent sips.
 It may also help to take oral rehydration solutions.
 You can buy these from a pharmacy or supermarket to prevent dehydration.
 Don’t take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.
 If you get diarrhoea or vomiting from a stomach bug or illness, tell your doctor.
 You may need to temporarily stop taking ramipril until you feel better.